Honu Byron 10’6 SUP

 Stiffness Test: 1.5” Bend

 The Honu Byron 10’6 did excellent in our bend test with only 1.5” of bend when inflated to its max of 20 PSI.
-Compared to other boards that are of similar length and 4.7″ thick, the Byron performed exceptionally well in the bend test.
-This demonstrates Honu’s ability to create a performance-focused, thinner, lightweight iSUP without comprising rigidity.
+This rivals triple layer boards that we’ve tested that are near twice the weight of the Byron.
+Honu SUPs continue to impress us with the quality and attention to detail that is put into manufacturing.

 As is the case with most performance focused SUPs, the Byron 10’6 shows off a cleaner, less accessory cluttered deck space than more casual all-arounds.

-Still, the Byron has 3 carry handles as well as a small cargo area at the front of the deck pad to store a couple drybags, shoes, or water bottles.
+Still, the Byron has 2 carry handles as well as a small cargo area at the front of the deck pad to store a couple of dry bags, shoes, or water bottles.
 There’s also a smaller bungee located at the tail of the board behind the much appreciated kick pad that turns out to work great as a paddle holder.
-Admittedly, I was really skeptical of this little bungee at first and thought it was a poorly executed water bottle holder, but now that I know it’s purpose it may be my favorite feature on this board.
+Admittedly, I was really skeptical of this little bungee at first and thought it was a poorly executed water bottle holder, but now that I know its purpose it may be my favorite feature on this board.

 Included Accessories: